DaJoelATT/mycode/README.md

 ## Getting Started

-This is the repository equivilant of Hello World
+This is the repository equivilant of Hello World .
+Edited with VIM.

 ### Prerequisites